gbliss30/FitProg/README.md

 ## Features

-*Calculate your BMI, BMR, and TDEE quickly and easily.
+- [x] Calculate your BMI, BMR, and TDEE quickly and easily.
-*Create a 4-week 5/3/1 Workout plan
+- [x] Create a 4-week 5/3/1 template

-## Roadmap

-*Implement several other common workout plans.
-*Create a tracking system.
-*Create a dashboard.
+- [ ] Create a Starting Strength template
+- [ ] Create a tracking system w/ dashboard and auth0

 Major changes on the way.